Tuesday, October 23, 2018

 In October 1918, Lieutenant Fox and his photographic unit reached the Meuse river while the 5th Division was driving the German army out of the Argonne area.
 Their picture was taken on October 19, 1918, near Montfaucon.

 Signal Corps photographic unit attached to the 5th Division, 1st Army.
 Personnel, left to right: Sgt 1cl A. J. Mann; Cpl J. G. Jones, S.C.
 Motion Picture Photographer; 1st Lt.
 Wm Fox, S.C.
 Still Photographer: Cpl.
 Paul Bogart, Ass't; and Master Signal Electrician Gare Schwartz.
 Fayel Farm near Montfaucon, Meuse, France.
 Photographer: Lieutenant Wm.
 Fox, S.C.
 Location: Montfaucon, Meuse, France.
 Date October 19, 1918.
-Courtesy Harry B. Kidd
+Colorized photograph, courtesy Harry B. Kidd

 Link to high res image